-A study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) shows that about 54% of college students between the ages of 18 – 22 consumed alcohol within the past month.
+A study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) shows that about 53% of college students between 18 – 22 consumed alcohol within the past month.
 More than a third of this percentage engaged in binge drinking.
-Binge drinking refers to consuming alcohol within a two-hour timeframe to result in a blood alcohol content level of 0.08 or above.
-This amount translates to approximately five drinks for men and four drinks for women.
+Binge drinking refers to consuming alcohol within a two-hour timeframe, resulting in a blood alcohol content level of 0.08 or above.
+This amount translates to approximately five drinks for men and four for women.

 College life and alcohol often coexist for many reasons.
-College students turn to alcohol to cope with the stressful college life, fit or, or for living the Greek life.
-This consumption often ends in severe consequences like illnesses, crime, sexual assault, or poor academic standards.
-The silver lining is that these kids can turn their lives around with the right help.
+College students turn to alcohol to cope with the stressful college life, fit, or for living the Greek life.
+Unfortunately, this consumption often has severe consequences like illnesses, crime, sexual assault, or poor academic standards.
+The silver lining is that these kids can turn their lives around with help.

-It is almost impossible to look for permanent solutions to a problem without first understanding it.
-There are many reasons college students turn to alcohol abuse.
-Knowing the sources of alcoholism helps you come up with the right strategies to combat the menace.
+Looking for permanent solutions to a problem without first understanding it is almost impossible.
+Unfortunately, there are many reasons college students turn to alcohol abuse.
+Knowing the sources of alcoholism helps you develop the right strategies to combat the menace.

-Once a student gets to college, there are specific elements of college life you can expect.
+Once a student gets to college, you can expect specific elements of college life.
 These expectations may be from popular movies that depict college life as a mixture of schooling and never-ending parties with alcohol.